bolt-observer/agent/DATA.md

 ```

 basically it will report a JSON similar to https://api.lightning.community/#getnodeinfo every 10 minutes except that if you allow private data to be reported (`-private`) also unnanounced channels are included.
 The only additional
 field is `timestamp` in UNIX time.
-We use that data so the information about a node is available (in case gossip data has not arrived yet or won't arrive if node is private).
+We use that data so the information about a node is available (in case gossip data has not arrived yet or won't arrive when node is private).

 ```
 {